KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/transform.rst

    * - Distort
      - Switch
      - If checked, allows the non-uniform stretching of the clip
-   * - Rotate from center
-     - Switch
-     - If checked, process the rotation from center, otherwise from top left corner
    * - X / Y / W / H / Size
      - Various
      - This is where the action is for the transformation
+   * - Rotation Point
+     - Various
+     - Defines the point around which the clip will be rotated showed by the rotation anchor indicator.
+You can choose any percentage even minus values where the rotation point will go outside of the frame.
+The default is the center of the clip.
+0%, 0% = top left.
+0%, 100% = bottom left.
+100%, 0% = top right.
+100%, 100% = bottom right.
    * - Rotation
      - Integer
      - Angle for rotation.
 Clicking |rotate| increments the value by 90 degrees.
 After reaching 360 it wraps to -360 and continues counting up with each click.